lampts/data_science/README.md

 QUOTES:

+- My name is Sherlock Homes.
+It is my business to know what other people dont know.
 - Take the first step in faith.
 You don't have to see the whole staircase, just take the first step.
 [M.L.King.
 Jr]
 - "Data data data" he cried impatiently.
 I can't make bricks without clay.
 [Arthur Donan Doyle]